 The Readiness and Emergency Management Flight

 Provides peacetime emergency preparedness and wartime contingency training to 1,368 active duty, reserve personnel and their dependents.
 They are further charged with managing Civil Engineer mobility requirements through the Expeditionary Engineering section.
-In addition they prepare the installation for response to major accidents, natural disasters and terrorist use of weapons of mass destruction (WMD) through development of the Altus AFB Installation Emergency Management Plan 10-2, contingency response training, management of the Emergency Operations Center and on-scene response.
+In addition, they prepare the installation for response to major accidents, natural disasters and terrorist use of weapons of mass destruction (WMD) through development of the Altus AFB Installation Emergency Management Plan 10-2, contingency response training, management of the Emergency Operations Center and on-scene response.
 R&EM, in concert with Fire Emergency Services and Bio-Environmental, has created a team of first responders to expedite the response to crisis situations, test for the presence of WMD materials and provide leadership timely and accurate detection information.
+The Installation Office of Emergency Management also serves as liaisons with the local community, coordinating with local and regional emergency managers, medical response coordinators, and private and government agencies that all play a role in emergency response and protection for Altus AFB and the surrounding area.
 Finally, the R&EM Flight facilitates training and operation of the Wing’s Emergency Operations Center in compliance with the Air Force Incident Management System (AFIMS).

 97th Contracting Squadron

-This flight negotiates architect-engineer design contracts as well as purchases and administers construction contracts for alterations, maintenance, and repair of real property.
-This flight utilizes the Simplified Acquisition of Base Engineer Requirements and Multiple Award Construction Contract for a total contract portfolio value of $79M
+This element negotiates architect-engineer design contracts as well as purchases and administers construction contracts for alterations, maintenance, and repair of real property.
+This element utilizes a Multiple Award Construction Contract for a total contract portfolio value of $82.5M.

 97th Logistics Readiness Squadron